Toba Batak people: Traditional house

 The traditional house of the Toba people is called rumah bolon.
 It is a rectangular building that can house up to five or six families.
-One can enter a rumah bolon through a staircase in the middle of the house with odd numbers of steps (odd number of staircase means offspring of slave, even number of staircase means offspring of king).
+One can enter a rumah bolon through a staircase in the middle of the house with an odd numbers of steps (odd number of staircase means offspring of slave, even number of staircase means offspring of king).
 When a person enters the house, one must bow in order to avoid one's head from knocking the transverse beam at the entrance of the traditional house.
 The interpretation of this is that the guests must respect the owner of the house.

 Boat

 The traditional boat of the Toba Batak people is the solu.
 It is a dugout canoe, with boards added on the side bound with iron tacks.
 The boat is propelled by sitting rowers, who sit in pairs on cross seats.

 Views of Toba people in Indonesian culture

 The Toba Batak are known throughout Indonesia as capable musicians, and are perceived as confident, outspoken and willing to question authority, expressing differences in order to resolve them through discussion.
 This outlook on life is contrasted to Javanese people, Indonesia's largest ethnic group, who are more culturally conciliatory and less willing to air differences publicly.
-Batak Toba people also known as professing christians in contrast with the largely muslim population in Indonesia.
+Batak Toba people are also known as professing Christians in contrast with the largely Muslim population in Indonesia.
 In terms of occupational sector, Batak Toba is also known to be well represented in some sectors particularly law, education, military, economy, and politics.